ysndr/blog/src/posts/internals/2019-12-31-built-with-hakyll-part-1.md

 ------
-I dont mean to write an extensive documentation of all the concepts in Hakyll, an complete introductory tutorial as well as links to  other peoples takes can be found at Jasper's (the founder of Hakyll) [website](https://jaspervdj.be/hakyll/tutorials.html).
+I don't mean to write an extensive documentation of all the concepts in Hakyll, an complete introductory tutorial as well as links to  other peoples takes can be found at Jasper's (the founder of Hakyll) [website](https://jaspervdj.be/hakyll/tutorials.html).

 In a follow up article I would like to share a compilation of custom fields that I created or adapted from other blogs.